Kaaz/DiscordBot/readme.md

 subscribe the channel to certain events

-Accessible though: subscribe, sub
+Accessible through: subscribe, sub

 Usable in public channels

 #### Usage